 Instead we collude with the fantasy that solar panels, wind turbines, electric cars and recycling are going to save the day.
 This is psychologically comforting, but it is a death sentence for future generations (including your own children and grandchildren if you happen to have them).

-But the real killer blow is that we may have to do with most of the products of the 25 companies that produce half of the greenhouse gases anyway.
+But the real killer blow is that we may have to do without most of the products of the 25 companies that produce half of the greenhouse gases anyway.
 Coal, gas and oil are finite resources, millions of years in the making.
-They are so energy dense that only nuclear energy can replace them (an then only in theory).
+They are so energy dense that only nuclear energy can replace them (at the moment only in theory).
 As we have explained before:

 “There will come a day – not that far in the future – when the amount of oil (and oil equivalents) coming out of the ground is more than the day before for the very last time.
 After that day, the world will have to get by on less.
 The trouble is that nobody knows how to do that.
 All of our political and economic theories since the dawn of the industrial age are based on the assumption that we will always have more energy tomorrow than we had today.”